springfall2008/batpred/docs/predbat-plan-card.md

 - Forecast house load (from your historical load data)
 - Planned car charging (if car charging is configured in Predbat)
 - Planned iBoost immersion heating (if iBoost is configured)
-- What the battery SOC will be at the start of the 30 minute slot
+- What the battery SoC will be at the start of the 30 minute slot
 - The forecast cost for the half hour slot
 - A running total cost